On the existence of stationary splash singularities for the Euler equations: Proof of Theorem

 \begin{proof} $D_{\theta, \om}G$ is injective since both $\Ga$ and $D_{\om}G_2$ are.
 On the other hand, if $\langle f, \cos \theta_A\rangle = 0$, then there exists $u$ such that

 by Lemma \ref{lem:Ga}.
 Since $D_{\om}G_2$ is invertible by Lemma \ref{prop:A}, there exists $T$ such that

 so the claim follows. \end{proof}

-Since $D_{\theta, \om}G$ is not surjective, we cannot use the implicit function theorem directly to prove Theorem~\ref{T.two}.
+Since $D_{\theta, \om}G$ is not surjective, we cannot use the implicit function theorem directly to prove Theorem~\ref{T.two} (the remaining hypothesis of the implicit function theorem are easy to check).
 Therefore, following \cite{AAW}, we use an adaptation of the Lyapunov--Schmidt reduction argument.
 So let $\Pi$ denote the $L^2$ projector onto the linear span of $\cos \theta_A$, i.e.,

 Then $Q : = 1 - \Pi$ is the projector on $\Ga(H^2_{\rm odd})$ and $\t G = (Q G_1, G_2)$ is a mapping

 whose Fr\'{e}chet derivative with respect to $(\theta, \om)$ at $\xi_A$ is an isomorphism by construction.
 We can then apply the implicit function theorem on $\t G$ to obtain a smooth function $\Theta_A(\epsilon, g, \kappa)$ satisfying $\Theta_A(0, 0, 0) = (\theta_A, \om_A)$ and